A conversation with Equip's newest feature: Video Response

 Can you tell us a bit about yourself?

 Hi!
-I'm Video Interview: one of Equip's many amazing features!
+I'm Video Response: one of Equip's many amazing features!

 I was created to make the lives of recruiters and candidates easier.
 Interviews have a bad reputation as a harrowing experience.
 I am here to show you how pleasant and convenient a remote interview process can be.